gnsrivastava/ProjectMachineLearning/ReadMe.md

     -   Flexibility: SVM can be used for both classification and regression problems, and can handle different types of kernel functions.

-K^th^ Nearest Neighbor (kNN)
+**K^th^ Nearest Neighbor (kNN)**

-:   K-Nearest Neighbor (kNN) is a simple and effective instance-based learning algorithm used for classification and regression tasks.
+K-Nearest Neighbor (kNN) is a simple and effective instance-based learning algorithm used for classification and regression tasks.
 In kNN, the output of a new instance is determined by a majority vote of its k-nearest neighbors in the training set, where k is a positive integer.
 For classification tasks, the class label of the new instance is assigned based on the majority class of its k-nearest neighbors.
 For regression tasks, the output value of the new instance is calculated as the average of the output values of its k-nearest neighbors.
 The performance of kNN depends on the choice of k, the distance metric used, and the curse of dimensionality.
 A small value of k may result in overfitting, while a large value of k may result in underfitting.
 The distance metric used in kNN can be Euclidean, Manhattan, or any other metric that is appropriate for the data.
 The curse of dimensionality refers to the phenomenon where the performance of kNN degrades as the dimensionality of the data increases.
 This is because the volume of the feature space increases so rapidly with the number of dimensions that the available data become sparse.
 Despite these challenges, kNN has several advantages, such as ease of implementation, robustness to noisy data, and the ability to handle multi-class problems.
 It is often used as a baseline model for comparison with other more complex models.
 In summary, kNN is a simple yet powerful algorithm that can be used for classification and regression tasks, and its performance depends on the choice of k, the distance metric, and the dimensionality of the data [@cover1967].

 **Classification And Regression Trees (CART)**

-:   Classification and Regression Trees (CART) is a popular decision tree algorithm used for both classification and regression tasks.
+Classification and Regression Trees (CART) is a popular decision tree algorithm used for both classification and regression tasks.
 In CART, the data is recursively split into subsets based on the values of the input features until a stopping criterion is met.
 The tree is constructed by selecting the best split at each node, which maximizes the homogeneity of the resulting subsets.
 For classification tasks, the homogeneity is measured using a criterion such as Gini impurity or entropy, while for regression tasks, the homogeneity is measured using the mean squared error.
 CART has several advantages, such as ease of interpretation, ability to handle both categorical and numerical data, and robustness to outliers.
 The resulting tree can be visualized and interpreted, providing insights into the relationships between the input features and the output variable.
 CART can also handle missing values by using surrogate splits, which are alternative splits that are used when the primary split is not applicable.
 However, CART also has some limitations, such as a tendency to overfit the data, sensitivity to small changes in the data, and the potential for unstable tree structures.
 To address these limitations, various techniques such as pruning, cross-validation, and ensemble methods can be used.
 In summary, CART is a powerful and interpretable algorithm for classification and regression tasks, but it requires careful tuning and regularization to avoid overfitting and ensure stability [@breiman2017].

 ------------------------------------------------------------------------